Seamse/ci-project-three/README.md

   All informative text is kept short and to the point, to keep the game light and fun rather than turn it into an encyclopedia at the end.
 When the user inputs that they don't wish to know more, the game will end with a short ending sequence and the user will be told they won the game.

 ### Potential future features
-The game can be expanded upon endlessly by offering more varied responses to different kinds of user input.
+* The game can be expanded upon endlessly by offering more varied responses to different kinds of user input.
 Gaining feedback from many users would help a game like this evolve and become easier and more fun to play over time.
-Aside from that more creatures could be added, more paths / directions could be added etc.
+* Aside from that more creatures could be added, more paths / directions could be added etc.
+* A help or hint command could be added, in case the game is too hard to beat for the user.

 ## Technologies used
 * Python3